None Shall Escape: Plot

 When World War II starts, Grimm becomes the commander of the occupying force of the same village where he had previously lived.
 He treats the villagers brutally.
 He forces Marja, now a schoolteacher, to burn the children's books, saying they will be replaced by German books.
 He cruelly says that time has not treated her well and taunts her for rejecting him due to his leg injury.
 His nephew Willie, whom Wilhelm asserts that he treats as his own son, is now serving under him and pursuing Marja's daughter, Janina.

 Grimm, who is now a Reich Commissioner, next becomes involved in the large-scale deportation of the Jews and other minority groups.
 He commands the rabbi to quell dissent among the crowd as they are being placed on a train.
 The rabbi, knowing that they are going to die, instructs the crowd to rebel instead, upon which the Nazis turn machine guns onto the crowd.
 Wilhelm kills the rabbi with his pistol.
 Father Warecki exchanges final words with him as he dies.

 Willie finds Marja and Janina hiding Jan Stys, who is injured, but he leaves without Jan when Marja rebukes him, and seems to soften in his attitude.
 Wilhelm sends Janina to work at the "officers' club," the Nazi name for enforced prostitution.
 Willie begs that she be released, to no avail.
 When Janina also dies, Grimm's nephew renounces his Nazi allegiance, having realized what an evil path Wilhelm has led him on.
 While Willie is praying by the side of Janina's body in the church, Wilhelm shoots him in the back.

 We return to the courtroom.
 Wilhelm refuses to accept the authority of the court and continues to spout Nazi propaganda.
-The judge leaves it to the people to decide Grimm's fate.
+The judge leaves it to the people to decide Grimm's fate and, in an apparent fourth wall break, explains to the camera how the United Nations will have to judge war criminals.